backdrop-contrib/emptyparagraphkiller/README.txt

 -- INSTALLATION --

-* Install as usual, see http://drupal.org/node/70151 for further information.
+* Install as usual, see http://drupal.org/node/895232 for further information.

 -- CONFIGURATION --

-* Go to your input formats (/admin/settings/filters)
+* Go to your input formats (/admin/config/content/formats)
 * Click the configure link next to the desired input format
 * Click the checkbox next to 'Empty paragraph filter'.

-You may also need to increase the weight of this filter so that it is triggered after the HTML filter, Line break converter and HTML corrector if these filters are present (under the 'Rearrange' tab).
+* Under the "Filter processing order", ensure Empty paragraph killer is at the bottom of the list, unless you know there are other filters that need to be processed afterwards.

 -- CONTACT --